 Nikon, who introduced the first ultra-high index lens in 2000, is a pioneer in creating thin lenses.

-Keeping your eyes from looking too small (for minus power prescriptions) or too large (for plus power prescriptions) behind your eyeglasses
+- Keeping your eyes from looking too small (for minus power prescriptions) or too large (for plus power prescriptions) behind your optical glasses

 What makes lenses thin and light is the combination of lens material and optical design.